|Email and Chat

 Hotspot Shield has millions of users around the world.
 That by itself tells you that they must have some great characteristics.
 Here are the pros that we discovered during our testing and research for this Hotspot Shield review.

 We are happy to report that the Hotspot Shield development team has been hard at work cranking out new apps and features.
 Recent improvements we noticed include the addition of a Linux client, as well as the addition of a kill switch and other features to the Android VPN client.
 They have also recently given you the option to use the OpenVPN protocol when you install Hotspot Shield on a router.
 However, they still do not support the WireGuard VPN protocol, which we have found to be much faster than OpenVPN.

-2. No IP address or DNS leaks detected in Windows client
+No IP address or DNS leaks were found in our tests

-We ran our standard VPN leak tests against the Windows version of Hotspot Shield, and didn’t encounter any leaks.
+We ran our standard VPN tests with the Windows version of Hotspot Shield and didn’t encounter any leaks.
 Combine this with the presence of a kill switch in the Windows client, and you should feel safe that your data won’t leak onto the internet.

 Here is a basic leak test with Windows (no leaks).

-It’s good to see the Windows VPN client did not have any leaks in our tests.
+Hotspot Shield is a VPN for Windows that does not have any leaks in our tests.

-3. Easy to use / Geared toward non-technical users
+Easy to use / geared toward non-technical users

-The Hotpoint Shield VPN apps that I tested for this review were easy to use.
-The interface is dominated by a big connect button as shown below.
+Every Hotspot Shield app that I tested for this review was easy to use.
+Their interfaces are dominated by a big connect button as shown below.

-Hit the button and the client will log you into the Hotspot Shield VPN.
+Hit the button and the client will log you into a VPN server.
 You can select a specific location, or let Hotspot Shield take care of it for you.
 We also noticed this basic, user-friendly design in our ExpressVPN vs Surfshark comparison.

-While they are gradually adding more advanced capabilities such as Smart VPN (Hotspot Shield’s version of split tunneling), overall this service feels geared to beginners and people who just want something that works without a lot of tinkering.
+While they are gradually adding more advanced capabilities such as Smart VPN (Hotspot Shield’s version of VPN split tunneling), overall this service feels geared toward beginners.

 In 2019, Hotspot Shield was acquired by a company called Pango.
 Pango bundles Hotspot Shield with several other products to create a privacy suite.
 This includes a password manager and identity theft protection.